Two Roads Diverged

 I bring this up because, like in the poem, I believe we in the R community often overdramatize moments of divergence between different R dialects, packages, and syntaxes.

-And I, like poor Robert Frost, also feel there may be some misunderstanding around the my intent here.
+And I, like poor Robert Frost, also feel there may be some misunderstanding around my intent here.

 So to make sure my opinions are loud and clear, we’ll get some help from this cartoon lady to shout out the things I most want y’all to hear from me: